-There multitude of are a service possibilities that can accommodate all family schedules.
-Parents are encouraged to watch for opportunities that arise and are published on the school's website (www.stpatrickssd.com) or in the weekly administrative newsletter, The Leprechaun Lookout. \Please see attached Re-Open Plan for updated procedures during COVID-19 health crisis.
+There are a multitude of service possibilities that can accommodate all family schedules.
+Parents are encouraged to watch for opportunities that arise and are published on the school's website (www.stpatrickssd.com) or in the administrative newsletter, The Leprechaun Lookout.